UptickNetwork/DID-docs/docs/verifier/query-builder.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 The Query Builder, available [here](https://schema-builder.polygonid.me/query-builder), is an intuitive, web-based tool designed to simplify the creation of verification queries.
 It's particularly useful for verifiers looking to establish specific criteria for identity verification, such as organizational membership or age requirements.
-By leveraging Uptick ID, the Query Builder offers a secure and efficient method for users to authenticate identities based on these criteria.
+By leveraging Privado ID, the Query Builder offers a secure and efficient method for users to authenticate identities based on these criteria.

 ## Features